R&H Logo

 Facing Vehicular Assault Charges?
 Lawyer Up.

 Vehicular assault is a felony in Colorado.
 You don’t just pay a fine and shake off a felony.
 You could spend time behind bars in addition to getting hit by massive fines.
 Let a member of our Criminal Defense Team go over the specifics of your case and discuss your legal options.
-Call 303-688-0944 for your free case assessment.
+Call (720) 961-6749 for your case assessment.

 What is Vehicular Assault in Colorado?